ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-access-review.md

 When you initiate a site access review, it remains in a pending state until the site owner completes the review.
 Once the site owner completes the review, the status and comments are updated with the name of the reviewer and time and date of completion.
 A review can be marked as failed if site access review couldn't determine a valid email ID for the site owner to deliver the site access review.

-For reports available only via PowerShell such as Oversharing baseline report using permissions, site access review can also be tracked using PowerShell command as described [here](powershell-for-data-access-governance.md#track-site-access-reviews-using-powershell).
+For reports available only via PowerShell such as Oversharing baseline report using permissions, site access review can also be tracked using this [PowerShell command](powershell-for-data-access-governance.md#track-site-access-reviews-using-powershell).

 ### Site access review process (for site owners)